 That's pretty much it.
 Of course, there might be additional created things, besides the ones we know about.

-Sci-fi fans should notice that (3) is a kind of parallel universe and (4) is a kind of intelligent alien (4).
-So if you're wondering if our faith will be shaken to its foundations if either of these things are discovered—I've got news for you: we already believe in them.
-Admittedly, we don't know whether there are other life-bearing planets in our universe, but in any case we don't think we are the center of the cosmos, or that God is only interested in us.
+Sci-fi fans should notice that (3) is a kind of parallel universe and (4) is a kind of intelligent alien.
+So if you're wondering if the Christian faith will be shaken to its foundations if either of these two things are discovered—I've got news for you: we already believe in them.
+Admittedly, we don't know for sure whether there are other life-bearing planets in our universe, but in any case we don't think we are the center of the cosmos, or that God is only interested in us.

 Next time I will discuss the interactions between the different things I mentioned, particularly how things have changed, and are going to change, as a result of God coming into the world as Jesus.